mhalle/idcquery/README.md

     - parameterValues: a dictionary containing the query parameter values for this query
     - returnValue: the value of the query, encoded as a string or nested structure
     - returnValueUrl: a URL reference to a representation of the query return value
-* references: Published references related to the query
-    - citation: text citation of the reference
-    - url: URL to the reference
-* seeAlso: Links to items related to the query
-    - description: a textual description of the item
-    - url: a link to the item